krikamol/group/tabs/join.md

 As a research intern in our group, you will work closely with experienced researchers who provide guidance, mentorship, and support.

-<b>How to Apply</b>:

-To apply for an intern position in our group, please send your CV to the PI with a brief explanation as to why you’re interested in collaborating with us.
+<b>How to Apply</b>: Please send your CV to the PI with a brief explanation as to why you’re interested in collaborating with us.

 {% include warning.html content="We rarely accept undergraduate students directly for an internship within our group.
 If you’re interested, please apply through existing internship programs for undergraduate students." %}